Bailey vs Covington: TEA Scores, Homes & What to Know

 Enrollment 784 students (06 – 08) 632 students (06 – 08)

 These two campuses are remarkably close on paper.
-The overall scores are within 2 points of each other, and the individual domains tell a similar story.
+Both earned an overall C rating in 2025, with similar marks across the three TEA accountability domains (Student Achievement, School Progress, and Closing the Gaps).
 When schools are this close in TEA performance, the tiebreaker usually comes down to neighborhood feel, commute, and home prices rather than classroom outcomes.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Bailey Middle School school page or the Covington Middle School school page.